We don’t support this browser anymore.

 The US credit bureau market, dominated by Experian, Equifax, and TransUnion, forms the core of Experian's operations, where it connects borrowers with lenders.
 This market concentration provides pricing power, allowing cash from core operations to fuel growth in new areas.

 Latin America is a region where the group is looking to expand further.
 Its financial services sector is undergoing substantial upgrades, presenting some structural growth opportunities.
-But for now, economic challenges, especially in Brazil are weighing on the outlook.
+But for now, economic challenges, especially in Brazil, are keeping growth on a leash.

 Artificial Intelligence (AI) remains a focal point for innovation.
 Experian's vast and unique data sets provide a robust foundation for AI applications.
 Integration is already underway, and we see substantial potential for future advancements in this area.